 The Top 3 VPNs in terms of Facebook fans are Hotspot Shield (4.1 million), Private Internet Access (1 million), and NordVPN (114,000).

-The others hover between 30,000-70,000, with VyprVPN having the lowest at just 12,000 fans.
+The others hover between 30,000-70,000, with VyprVPN having the lowest at just 13,000 fans.
 This is surprising – or telling – seeing as Golden Frog’s VyprVPN is actually one of the older VPN providers here.
 These numbers haven’t changed substantially from our initial analysis last year.

 When analyzing the average engagement in each brand’s 5 most recent Facebook posts, however, we noticed that there was something a bit strange with PIA’s page.
 Although they have 1 million Facebook fans, they have only about 10 interactions (likes, comments and shares) on each post.

 There isn’t much to say about Twitter here as far as engagement is concerned:

 However, you can see that generally everything is similar as with Facebook with the exception of TunnelBear, which has the strongest presence on Twitter.

-We checked the average views of the 5 most popular videos on a brand’s YouTube channel (not including sponsored posts).
+We checked the average views of the 5 most popular videos on a brand’s YouTube channel (these do not include sponsored posts).
 This is what we discovered: